Michael-Child/CSE-310/HelloWorld/README.md

 This is a basic Hello World program.
 I created this to demostrate the use of VS Code, GitHub, and Python intergrated together.

-{Describe your purpose for creating this software.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+The purpose of creating this softwware was to show that the code runs in python and can be pulled or pushed in the Github respository.

 [Software Demo Video](http://youtube.link.goes.here)